julienmn/mpv-music-wrapper/cover_selection_spec.md

      - Album-name overlap ratio >= 0.75.
 2. **Bucket 2**: all other candidates.

-## Embedded art

-- Same rules as others: eligible for Bucket 1 if squarish and meeting the album-name overlap rule; otherwise Bucket 2.

 ## Selection

 1. If Bucket 1 is non-empty: